 “The best strategy I find for setbacks is don’t wallow, don’t be bitter.
 Just keep your head down, keep working, and inevitably you’re gonna get better at what you do, the opportunities will get better and better, and all those months or years or decades of struggle – it becomes worth it when you catch that break or get that opportunity that is meant for you.” – Nathan Hartono

 “Nothing that you do in life is wasted.
-Everything you do now, whether you learn a new skill, do something for yourself, anything – don’t think of it as a waste of time.
+Everything you do now, whether you learn a new skill, you something for yourself, or anything, nothing is wasted.
+Don’t think of it as a waste of time.
 Just be in the moment and enjoy it.
 You never know when it’s going to help in the future.” – Jaime Teo

 After the interview, we had some light refreshments and given beautifully framed quotes in calligraphy.